 Grasslands are fragile but ecologically important.
 They support a large number of at-risk species that rely on this habitat for at least some stage of their life cycle.
 Bird species, such as the endangered piping plover, burrowing owl, ferruginous hawk and peregrine falcon, are iconic grasslands creatures that are under increasing threat from habitat loss.
 Burrowing owls, with their underground nests, are especially vulnerable to pervasive human development.

 The area contains the highest density of remaining native parkland in the central Alberta region, which supports populations of native plants and animals.
 This region’s diversity of habitats favours abundant wildlife, such as mule deer, coyote, moose and red-tailed hawk.

-- Located 17 kilometres west of Drumheller on Highway 9, Horseshoe Canyon is an isolated pocket of badlands in the Alberta prairie.
+- Located 17 kilometres west of Drumheller on Highway 9, the Nodwell property is in an isolated pocket of badlands in the Alberta prairie.
 This vista is familiar to many Albertans and a favourite spot for tourists to catch their first glimpse of this unique aspect of Alberta’s natural heritage.

 - The Meyers property is a 169-acre (68-hectare) easement located along the Battle River, a tributary of the North Saskatchewan River.

 Come visit us